nellaschema/data-engineering/databricks/running-databricks-notebooks-from-vscode.md

 There are multiple connections involved.

-The Databricks extension lets VS Code communicate with your Databricks workspace.
+The Databricks extension lets VS Code communicate with my Databricks workspace.

 The SQL Tools connection provides the SQL connection information needed to execute SQL against Databricks.